olivialiangg/Quiz-Maker-App/README.md

 ## **Instructions for Grader**
-- You can generate the first required event related to adding Xs to a Y by typing in your question , answer, and difficulty level (false for easy or true for hard) to the text boxes and then clicking the "Add" button to add it to your quiz
+- You can generate the first required event related to adding Xs to a Y by typing in your question (left text field), answer (middle text field), and difficulty level (false for easy or true for hard) to the right text field and then clicking the "Add" button to add it to your quiz
 - You can generate the second required event related to adding Xs to a Y by clicking on prompt you would like to remove from your quiz and then clicking the "Remove" button to remove it
 - You can locate my visual component by the splash screen image that is displayed before the application begins